awsdocs/amazon-redshift-management-guide/doc_source/managing-security-groups-console.md

    One row must be selected for the **Delete** button to be enabled\.
 **Note**
-You cannot delete the `default` cluster security group\.
+You can't delete the `default` cluster security group\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/security-group-delete-10.png)

 1. In the **Delete Cluster Security Groups** dialog box, choose **Continue**\.